fish-shell/fish-shell/sphinx_doc_src/cmds/trap.rst

 Description
 -----------

 ``trap`` is a wrapper around the fish event delivery framework.
 It exists for backwards compatibility with POSIX shells.
-For other uses, it is recommended to define an <a href='index.html#event'>event handler</a>.
+For other uses, it is recommended to define an :ref:`event handler <event>`.

 The following parameters are available: